top of page

 “Who you are” is defined by your personality, your life, your relationships and your job; it is the totality of who you are.

-Thus, each person responds differently to pain and has different coping styles.
-This plays a role in development, perception and perpetuation of chronic pain.
+Thus, each person is a unique human being and thus, everyone responds differently to pain and has different coping styles.
+This plays a significant role in development, perception and perpetuation of chronic pain.

 Chronic pain is impacted by your ability to handle and cope with pain.
 Has pain taken over your life or are you in control of your pain?